 Operating costs are a good way to call out expenses you have little control over.
 List everything involved in keeping your stores running: rent, insurance, taxes, even marketing.
 An overview of your (relatively) stable costs helps manage expectations.

 The cost of goods sold may be the most important part of this section because inventory makes up such a large part of your costs.
 Call out your food and beverage costs, separating alcohol if you sell it.
 If your store caters, include a line item for catering costs.
 If you sell merchandise, list that too.

 Don't do nothing

 This is the most important factor when it comes to tracking profit and loss.
 Don't make the mistake of assuming you don't need to explicitly track P&L – individual store data doesn't paint a complete picture.
 You need a holistic view of the health status of your restaurants, and the best way to accomplish that is by putting your data together so you can track profits and losses in a single place.

 Here's some good news: your values don't have to be perfect to the decimal, and you're not going to get audited if you forget something.
 The purpose of a Profit and Loss Statement isn't to give you another report to fill out every month.
 The P&L is a tool to help you see how your stores are doing, both individually and collectively, so you can make better decisions about your business.

-Whether you’re tracking profits and losses directly or using software to do the heavy lifting for you, the important thing is that you have a strong sense of the ups and downs and wellbeing of your restaurants at any given time.
-Download our profit and loss template to help make sure you’re getting the information you need:
+Whether you're tracking profits and losses directly or using software to do the heavy lifting for you, the important thing is that you have a strong sense of the ups and downs and the well-being of your restaurants at any given time.
+Download our profit and loss template to help make sure you're getting the information you need: